 How security projects are first identified and then justified is a recurring topic among IT professionals from companies large and small.

-After the recession and economic downturn of the late 2000s, employees—grateful that they remained employed—became less likely to speak up regarding inefficient or redundant practices.
+After the last economic downturn, employees—grateful that they remained employed—became less likely to speak up regarding inefficient or redundant practices.